dappcenter/relayer-proto/README.md

 - To view logs you can use `docker-compose logs --follow <container_name>` or `docker-compose logs -f <container_name>`
 - To run tests, use `npm test`
+- To rebuild gRPC, use `npm run build`
 - To start all relayer containers `docker-compose up -d`
 - To stop all relayer containers `docker-compose down`
 - To start lnd-engine `npm run lup`